Skip to main content

 If you feel anxious, sad, overwhelmed or stuck, if you are frustrated by your family or relationships, or are worn out by disordered eating, my practice may be a good fit for you.
 My therapy style is collaborative, warm, and nonjudgmental, with room for humor.
 Together, we will work to improve your symptoms, gain a deeper understanding of your concerns and bring about lasting change.
 As a former clinician at George Washington University and the University of the District of Columbia, I have extensive experience with students, emerging adults and others navigating life transitions.
 With experience in global recruitment for the international development industry, I work well with clients who are working to establish or move up within their professional careers, struggle with work/life balance, or are considering a career change.
 My practice is open and affirming.
 I welcome clients of all sexualities, gender identities, ethnicities and national origins.
 My office is conveniently located on Farragut Square, directly above the Farragut West Metro stop (blue/orange/silver), across from Farragut North (Red Line) and walking distance to GWU.
 I also offer sessions via telehealth/video.

-Photo of Beth Sworobuk
+Photo of Jessica Dinan

 Clinical Social Work/Therapist